 If you haven’t guessed it already, my name is Mattias Westlund.
 I’m a Swedish musician and composer specializing in soundtracks for computer games and other media.
 My main instrument is guitar — at least that’s what I started out on and I’m most proficient at on a technical level.
 But I also play keys, mandolin, bass, Irish flute and tin whistles.
 I sometimes do vocals when I can’t find anyone more skilled or fitting to do the job, but I would hesitate to call myself a singer.

-Unlike most people who work in this genre, I have no formal training and my roots are in rock rather than classical.
+Unlike most people who work in this genre I have no formal training and my roots are in rock rather than classical.
 I got turned on to working with synths and MIDI in the mid nineties and did my first virtual orchestrations on a Pentium 100 with an Ensoniq Soundscape Elite card and an ancient version of Cubase.
-Over the last decade I have gradually moved from hardware to software-only, doing all my work “in the box” with samples, virtual instruments and plugin effects.
+Since the early 2000’s I have gradually moved from hardware to software-only, doing all my work “in the box” with samples, virtual instruments and plugin effects.

 As mentioned my roots are in rock, more specifically progressive rock like Rush, Jethro Tull, Kansas, Genesis, Marillion and IQ, and also progressive metal like Dream Theater, Fates Warning, Symphony X, Shadow Gallery and Queensrÿche.

-I live in Gävle, a seaside town in eastern Sweden with my daughter and three cats.
+I live in Gävle, a seaside town in eastern Sweden with my girlfriend, three kids, and three cats.